jonathanbgn/jonathanbgn.github.io/_posts/2021-09-30-illustrated-wav2vec-2.md

 Transformer-based neural networks have been revolutionizing the natural language processing field, but are only starting to become popular in the speech processing community. **Wav2vec 2.0** is set to change that.
 Its architecture is based on the Transformer's encoder, with a training objective similar to **BERT's masked language modeling** objective, but adapted for speech.

 This new method allows for efficient [semi-supervised training](https://en.wikipedia.org/wiki/Semi-supervised_learning): first, pre-train the model on a large quantity of unlabeled speech, then fine-tune on a smaller labeled dataset.
-In [wav2vec 2.0's original paper](https://proceedings.neurips.cc/paper/2020/hash/92d1e1eb1cd6f9fba3227870bb6d7f07-Abstract.html), the authors demonstrated that fine-tuning the model on only 1 hour of labeled speech data could beat the previous state-of-the-art systems trained on 100 times more labeled data.
+In [wav2vec 2.0's original paper](https://proceedings.neurips.cc/paper/2020/hash/92d1e1eb1cd6f9fba3227870bb6d7f07-Abstract.html), the authors demonstrated that fine-tuning the model on only one hour of labeled speech data could beat the previous state-of-the-art systems trained on 100 times more labeled data.

 ![Wav2vec 2.0 Architecture Overview](/assets/images/illustrated-wav2vec/wav2vec2_architecture_pretraining.png)